 - 7. What fee do I have to pay for a Type IB Variation?

 For information on the fee applicable for Type IB variations, please refer to the Explanatory note on fees payable to the European Medicines Agency.
 Such fee covers all authorised strengths, pharmaceutical forms and presentations of a given medicinal product.

 For variations which introduce additional presentation/pack-size(s), each additional presentation/pack-size attracts separate fees (x additional presentations x separate fees).
 Each presentation/pack-size should therefore be declared as a separate variation on the variation application form.

 Grouped Type IB variations, whether consequential or not, will each attract a separate Type IB fee.

 To facilitate this operation, applicants/MAHs who are requesting a Purchase Order Number on the Agency invoice should quote this Number clearly on the cover letter of a given application.
 The Agency will no longer accept separate notifications of Purchase Order Numbers not associated with the dossier.
-The applicants/MAHs should state the following sentence on the cover letter of each application:

 If the applicants/MAHs do not require a Purchase Order Number on the Agency invoice, this must also be clearly stated in the cover letter.

 For Type IB variations, if the variation is considered ‘invalid’ (i.e. an assessment process cannot be started), an administrative fee will be charged by the Agency.

 - Council Regulation (EC) No 297/95 (OJ L 35 of 15 February 1995), as amended

 - "Explanatory note on fees payable to the European Medicines Agency)"